jdeboer/ganalytics/cran-comments.md

 * Fedora Linux, R-devel, clang, gfortran

 ## R CMD check results
-There were no ERRORs or NOTEs.
+There were no ERRORs or WARNINGs.

-There was 1 warning:
+There is 1 NOTE:
-> checking re-building of vignette outputs ...
-WARNING Error in re-building vignettes:
-    ...
-  Quitting from lines 30-43 (googleAnalyticsR-dynamic-segments.Rmd)
-  Error: processing vignette 'googleAnalyticsR-dynamic-segments.Rmd' failed with diagnostics:
-  Authentication options didn't match existing session token and not interactive session
-             so unable to manually reauthenticate Execution halted
+> Package has a VignetteBuilder field but no prebuilt vignette index

-The vignettes cannot be rebuilt remotely as they require an interactive session to authenticate the user with the Google Analytics account needed to obtain the data used in generating the examples in the vignettes.
+The vignettes cannot be rebuilt remotely as they require an interactive session.
+This is because the examples in the vignettes obtain data from a specific Google Analytics account.
+An interactive session is required for authorised users to authenticate with Google Analytics.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.